bbeckenb/Wealth_and_Budget_App/README.md

 ## Description:
 This website acts as a personal finance dashboard.
-It allows users to make a profile and pull financial data from all of their financial institutions into one place.
-The app itself aggregates balances from all of the user's accounts, displaying their overall worth (with and without loans).
-It also uses graphics to illustrate the breakdown of the user's financial institutions and what percentage of their overall wealth is in each.
-Below the dashboard there is an account-level breakdown of each financial institution listed that displays the individual balances based on account type.
-This was completed in approximately 60 hours as part of Springboard Software Engineering Program.
+- It allows users to make a profile and pull financial data from all of their financial institutions into one place.
+- The app itself aggregates balances from all of the user's accounts, displaying their overall worth (with and without loans).
+- It uses graphics to illustrate the breakdown of the user's financial institutions and what percentage of their overall wealth is in each.
+- Below the dashboard there is an account-level breakdown of each financial institution listed that displays the individual balances based on account type.
+- This was completed in approximately 60 hours as part of Springboard Software Engineering Program.

 ## Table of Contents
 1. [ Tech Stack ](#Tech-Stack)